advanced-ads/advanced-ads-visual-composer/readme.txt

 == Description ==

-This plugin combines the [WPBakery Page Builder](https://wpbakery.com/) and the [Advanced Ads](https://wordpress.org/plugins/advanced-ads/) ad management plugin in order to integrate ads and banners into websites built with that page builder.
+This plugin combines the [WPBakery Page Builder](https://wpbakery.com/) and the [Advanced Ads](https://wordpress.org/plugins/advanced-ads/) ad management plugin in order to integrate ads and banners into websites built with that drag and drop page builder.

 **Ad Management Features**

 Advanced Ads is a powerful, but easy to use ad management plugin.
 Among the [many features](https://wpadvancedads.com/features/), you can:

-* manage all kinds of ads like Google AdSense, Google Ad Manager (formerly DFP), Amazon, Taboola, Tradedoubler, Getyourguide, Booking.com, Ezoic, media.net, The Moneytizer, Infolinks, Content.ad, Awin and any other ad networks
+* manage all kinds of ads like Google AdSense, Google Ad Manager (formerly DFP), Amazon, Taboola, Tradedoubler, Getyourguide, Booking.com, Ezoic, media.net, The Moneytizer, Infolinks, Content.ad, Awin, or a banner from any other ad network
 * show ads for mobile/desktop users only
 * automatically inject ads into content, e.g. after specific paragraphs, headlines or images
 * use Pro visitor conditions like browser width, geo location, browser language and many more